shubhomoydas/ai_raspberrypi/README.md

 We will control a LEGO motor using voice commands.

 ### Setup and Approach
 The Raspberry Pi [Build HAT](https://buildhat.readthedocs.io/en/latest/buildhat/index.html) helps us connect to the [LEGO Motor](https://buildhat.readthedocs.io/en/latest/buildhat/motor.html).
 The python APIs let us programmatically control the motor.
 These APIs are rather cryptic, such as `run_for_degrees()`, `run_for_rotations()`, `run_to_position()`, etc. Instead, instructions such as `Please turn left and then turn right twice.` are more human-friendly.
+For this, we will implement our system as follows:
-We will use an LLM (Claude Sonnet) and ReAct (Reasoning and Acting) to translate the user's instructions into the low-level motor APIs.
+  1. We will use an LLM (Claude) and ReAct (Reasoning and Acting) to translate the user's instructions into the low-level motor APIs.
+  2. We will dictate the instructions by speaking (instead of typing).
+For this we will use OpenAI's speech-to-text GPT model.
+  3. We will have the system give us feedback through audio.
+Here we will use OpenAI's text-to-speech GPT model.

 ### Jupyter Notebook Example